littlesaints/functional-streams/README.md

 ### Functional replacement for exception handling

 #### - Try
 Functional way of exceptional handling in Java Streams.
-It supports onSuccess and onFailure actions on any operation that can cause an exception.
+It's a Function<T, R> and supports onSuccess, onFailure and onFinally actions on any operation that can cause an exception.

 It's a good fit for handling external api calls.